nocomplexity/securitybydesign/prevention.md

 :::

-Doing cyber security prevention good means doing some simple steps:
+Starting with prevention for cyber security risks means starting with one simple step:
-Perform a risk assessment.
-In essence:
+* Perform a risk assessment.

+This means you start with the following activities:

-* Create a threat model
+* Create a threat model.

-* Analyse your risk profile
+* Analyse your risk profile.

 * Take measurements to prevent security incidents from happening.
 Often simple solutions are the best.